THOMASELOVE/431-2018-project/demo_study2/README.md

 ## Current Status

-Nothing is available yet.
+Nothing particularly helpful is available yet, but there is an initial R Markdown and HTML file posted at http://bit.ly/431-2018-demo-study2.

-## Is there a demonstration page for Study 1 (the Course Survey)?
+## Is there a demonstration page for Study 1 (the Course Survey), too?

 Yes, [it is here](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1)